 Your hot water heater is probably the most underestimated appliance in your home.
 Really – without your water heater, you wouldn’t have any of these luxuries:

 - Disinfected dishes

 Given the importance of the water heater, do you really know enough about it?
 We’re here to provide some things to remember when it comes to replacing, maintaining, and servicing your water heater.

 The usual lifespan of residential water heaters is about ten to twelve years.

-The most common malfunction of residential water heaters that will need replacement is a leaking tank.
+The most common failure of residential water heaters that will need replacement is a leaking tank.

-If a water heater is “undersized,” in particular a gas water heater, the tank will fail in a shorter time span.
+If a water heater is “undersized,” in particular a gas water heater, the system will fail in a shorter time span.

-Water Heater sizing is an important replacement consideration.
+Water Heater sizing is an important replacement factor.

 All water heaters are under pressure from the water supply, and as water is heated, it grows creating even more pressure.
 When contemplating replacing a water heater, it’s typically better to go with a larger 50 gallon tank, rather than a 30 or 40 gallon tank, presuming the location will accept the larger size.
 The bigger tank will also provide you more hot water capacity.